 Priscilla has a background of stand-up comedy, improv, and acting as well as penning three one-woman shows that had performances in New York, Nashville, and Los Angeles.
 You can hear these influences in several of her songs.
 Through the years, Priscilla also sang lead and backup vocals with classic rock cover bands while playing keys and released an indie pop CD, Ride a Wave with Me, in 2004.

-Priscilla also works as a teacher and arts educator (she has a Masters in Elementary Education from Vanderbilt University) and as a Teaching Artist in the Maui public schools.
+Priscilla also worked as a teacher and arts educator (she has a Masters in Elementary Education from Vanderbilt University) and as a Teaching Artist in the Maui public schools.
 She developed a curriculum called LYRICS & LITERATURE that teaches students how to write group songs about the books they read.
 Highlights include high school seniors writing raps about Shakespeare’s Twelfth Night and Taming of the Shrew, as well as elementary students creating songs about classics such as Johnny Tremain and The Giver.
-She is currently the Music Teacher at Pu'u Kukui Elementary School in Wailuku, Maui and also works at the MACC as a Can Do!
-Day substitute.
+She served as Music Teacher at Pu'u Kukui Elementary School in Wailuku, Maui and taught privately.
+Priscilla moved back to her hometown of Murfreesboro, TN in the fall of 2021, and is currently writing Contemporary Christian songs.